- Make Payment

 Community: Connecting members nationally, regionally, and internationally through information sharing, events, prayer, and common-interest networks.

-Competency: Providing training, resources, workshops, research and information to support and promote cross-cultural and global mission.
+Competency: Providing training, resources, workshops, research and information to support and promote the cross-cultural and global mission.

 Integrity: Promoting and facilitating best practice and unity and providing assistance and support to member organisations.